Keyrif/Keyrif/README.md

 ### Hello there.
-- I make games when I am bored
+- I make games when I'm bored
 - 19yo catto from Romania
 - i love star wars, if you didn't figured it out already